smartdevicelink/sdl_evolution/proposals/NNNN-vehicle-type-filter.md

         make="OEM2"/>
 </resource>
 ```
-4. If the supported vehicle type list is not defined, the proxy can start `Android Router Service` for all SDL enabled IVI system.
+4. If the supported vehicle type list is not defined, the proxy can start Android Router Service for all SDL enabled IVI system.

 #### Metadata for Android Router Service

-1. This resource file needs to be referenced in the manifest file of the project as `metadata` for `Android Router Service`.
+1. This resource file needs to be referenced in the manifest file of the project as `metadata` for Android Router Service.
 2. When the proxy receives `GetVehicleTypeACK`, it will check if the vehicle type information is defined in the provided supported vehicle type list.
 3. If the vehicle filter is not defined, the proxy can skip the check.
 In this case, the Android Router Service is supported for all SDL enabled systems.